 Tried that?
 Still no joy?
 OK.
 It’s time to destroy your data.

-Choosing the erase option will remotely wipe your phone or tablet.
-That’s the same as performing a full factory reset, so it’ll delete all of your settings, your music, your photos and your apps (but not the SD card).
+Choosing the erase option will remotely wipe your phone or tablet on some devices.
+That’s the same as performing a full factory reset, so it’ll delete all of your settings, your music, your photos and your apps (but of course, not the SD card).
 As with locking, if the missing phone is off then selecting this option will remotely wipe it once it comes back online.

 If you’re worried enough to take this option, you should also go into your Google Account and revoke access for your missing phone.
 We’d also recommend changing any passwords to your online services.
 The likelihood of a lost phone leading to baddies accessing all your stuff is very remote, but it doesn’t take long to remove that possibility altogether.

-Have you used Android Device Manager, AirDroid or Lookout to successfully find or wipe a lost phone?
-Let us know in the comments.
+Have you used Find My Device or another method to successfully find or wipe a lost phone?
+Let us know in the comments!